 1. Taking a Long, Hot Shower

 We are so blessed with indoor plumbing and running, hot water in this country!
 Most of the time, we don't even give it a second thought (or at least, I know I don't).
 That long, hot shower feels especially good after you've just spent hours (or maybe even days?) in labor.
 That first shower after labor is amazing, even though your body still feels weak from what you've just been through.
-Since getting a good shower in becomes more few and far between as you're caring for the needs of your newborn, when you do finally get to enjoy a hot shower, the feeling is glorious!
+Since getting a good shower in becomes few and far between as you're caring for the needs of your newborn, when you do finally get to enjoy a hot shower, the feeling is glorious!
 Or, if you're like me, and you have not only a newborn but also a toddler, it's an amazing feeling to be able to jump in the shower without either of your kids vying for your attention just outside the curtain.
 When my husband watches the kids so I can get some much-needed self-care in... man, what a wonderful feeling!
-So, my advice is, have a family member or trusted friend watch your newborn for a little bit, or put him/her in a vibrating seat on the floor of the bathroom.
+So, my advice is to have a family member or trusted friend watch your newborn for a little bit, or put him/her in a vibrating seat on the floor of the bathroom.
 Then, take a long, relaxing shower and do your hair and makeup.
-You will feel amazing, just by taking the time to take care of you!
-It may not happen every day, and that's okay, because you really only need to wash your hair every couple of days anyhow.
-And trust me, you have a newborn so you most likely won't have the time to get all gussied up every day.
-But taking the time to do so every couple of days, totally makes you feel more human and just more yourself (plus, its only good hygiene as well ;)
+You will feel amazing, just by taking the time to take care of yourself!
+It may not happen every day, and that's okay.
+Trust me, you have a newborn so you most likely won't have the time to get all gussied up every day.
+But taking the time to do so every couple of days totally makes you feel more human and just more yourself (plus, it's only good hygiene as well ;)).